phalcon/documentation/docs/views.md

 ```

 ## Template Engines
 Template Engines help designers to create views without the use of a complicated syntax.
-Phalcon includes a powerful and fast templating engine called [Volt][volt] that help with view development while not sacrificing processing speed.
+Phalcon includes a powerful and fast templating engine called [Volt](volt.md) that help with view development while not sacrificing processing speed.

 ### PHP
 The [Phalcon\Mvc\View\Engine\Php][mvc-view-engine-php] is the default template engine, if none has been specified.